 This post contains affiliate links, meaning if you click and make a purchase, I may receive a small commission.
 Thanks so much for supporting Sweet Peas & Saffron!

 Snapware 2 Cup Glass Storage Containers– Why do I love thee so?
 It’s all about the snapping lids.
-Even after well over a year and who knows how many times through the dishawasher, the lids have not warped and always snap on perfectly.
+Even after well nearly four years and who knows how many times through the dishwasher, the lids have not warped and always snap on perfectly.